Jire/Charlatano/README.md

 ####_What?!
 What about CheatLife?_
 We are striving to make CheatLife the absolute best CS:GO cheat ever created.. and this means that our engineering is state of the art, and eclipses perfection.
 But perfection takes a long time to achieve.
-In the mean time, I'd like to get out a new, undetected cheat which is a major step up from Charlatano-- and this is what _Charlatano_ is.
+In the mean time, I'd like to get out a new, undetected cheat which is a major step up from [Abendigo](https://github.com/Jire/Abendigo)-- and this is what _Charlatano_ is.

 ####_What's missing from Charlatano compared to CheatLife?_